 - Rough idling, stuttering, etc.

-Gen III Vortec 5300’s made from 1999-2006 had a somewhat common occurence of the fuel pressure regulator failing.
+Gen III Vortec’s made from 1999-2006 had a somewhat common occurrence of the fuel pressure regulator failing.
 The fuel pressure regulator is responsible for controlling how much fuel the injectors spray it.
 The regulator is important because it ultimately affects air to fuel ratio’s which are important for engine performance.

 A faulty fuel pressure regulator can lead to your truck either getting too much fuel, or too little fuel.
 The result in both instances can be misfires, poor idling, loss of power, engine shakes during acceleration, and more.